640 Vital Statistics. 36 Condition Alerts found.

 Real estate in the City Center of Newburgh, NY is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and apartment complexes/high-rise apartments.
 Most of the residential real estate is renter occupied.
 Many of the residences in the City Center neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

-American households most often have a car, and regularly they have two or three.
-But households in the Newburgh City Center neighborhood buck this trend.
-34.3% of the households in this neighborhood don't own a car at all.
-This is more carless households than NeighborhoodScout found in 97.5% of U.S. neighborhoods.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Newburgh City Center neighborhood have a highly unusual car ownership.
+30.2% of the households in this neighborhood don't own a car at all.
+This is more carless households than NeighborhoodScout found in 97.0% of U.S. neighborhoods.

 Did you know that the Newburgh City Center neighborhood has more Brazilian and Jamaican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.7% of this neighborhood's residents have Brazilian ancestry and 6.8% have Jamaican ancestry.